AllPoland/ArcViewer/README.md

 - **Highly customizable** with a range of settings to modify hitsounds, graphics, visuals, and camera settings

+- **Adjustable playback** including options to change playback speed and jump settings

+- **Basic modded map support** displaying precision placement through Mapping Extensions and Noodle Extensions

 ## Planned Features
 These features aren't included yet, but are very likely to be added in the future.

-- Support for precision placement/rotation through mapping/noodle extensions

 - 360/90 degree gamemode support (currently just displays as a regular map without rotation events)